Today’s Cubs Birthdays (May 13)

 ~Willson Contreras 1992– (Cubs 2016-present)

 Willson began the championship season as the Cubs top prospect, but he wasn’t brought up to the big leagues until one of the other catchers was injured.
 He started off with a bang, hitting a homer on the first pitch he ever saw in the bigs.
 Contreras didn’t slow down from there.
 His energy was contagious, and before the season was over he was the team’s starting catcher.
-The rookie catcher hit over .600 in the NLDS, slugged a homer in the NLCS, and knocked in a run in the World Series clinching Game 7.
+The rookie catcher hit over .600 in the NLDS, slugged a homer in the NLCS, and knocked in a run in the World Series-clinching Game 7.
 In 2017 Contreras was the starting catcher all season.
 Most of the time he batted in the clean-up spot.
 He hit 21 homers and knocked in 74 runs despite missing an entire month with an injury.
-He was the voted the starting catcher in the 2018 All-Star game, but the big second half the fans expected never materialized.
+He was voted the starting catcher in the 2018 All-Star Game, but the big second half the fans expected never materialized.
 Willson ended the year with only 10 homers and a .249 batting average.
+He was on the verge of having a career season in 2019.
+He started in the All-Star game for the second year in a row, hit 24 homers, and drove in 64 runs, but once again was bitten by the injury bug.
+Contreras missed over 50 games, and the Cubs suffered mightily in his absence.